nivhanin/TerraChat/README.md

 - **Smart Switching**: Utilize our sophisticated LLM switch algorithm to optimize performance and flexibility, adapting to the best available model as per your needs.

-## Architecture

-- **Backend Development**: Built using a robust Python server with FastAPI and LangChain to ensure scalable and efficient API management.

-- **Frontend Development**: Developed with React and Material-UI to provide a responsive and dynamic user interface.

 ## Setup